Interpretable Image Classification with Differentiable Prototypes Assignment: Details on ablation study

-Referring to Table~4 of the paper, where we present the influence of novel architectural choices on ProtoPool performance, we provide corresponding matrices of prototype assignment in~\Cref{fig.heatmap_birds,fig.heatmap_cars} for CUB-200-2011 and Stanford Cars datasets, respectively.
-Moreover, in~\Cref{fig.q_birds,fig.q_carss}, we present the distribution of values from the prototype assignment matrix for corresponding datasets.
+As an attachment to Table~4 from the main paper, in~\Cref{fig.heatmap_birds} we provide the matrices of prototype assignment.
+Moreover, in~\Cref{fig.q_birds}, we present the distribution of values from the prototype assignment matrix for corresponding datasets.
 As presented, only the ProtoPool model obtains bimodal distribution of 0 and 1, resulting in the binary matrix.